Feminization of poverty: Definitions

 The feminization of poverty is a contested idea with a multitude of meanings and layers.
-Marcielo M. and Joana C. define feminization of poverty in two parts: feminization, and poverty.
+The International Poverty Centre defines feminization of poverty in two parts: feminization, and poverty.
 Feminization designates gendered change; something becoming more feminine, by extension more familiar or severe among women or female-headed households.
 Poverty is a deficit of resources or abilities.

-Marcielo M. and Joana C. (2008) likewise depicts the escalating role that gender discrimination has in determining poverty.
-For instance, an increase of wage discrimination between males and females which can also exacerbates poverty among women and men of all types of families.
-Medieros considers this possibility as a feminization of poverty because it denotes the relation between the biases against women and a rise in poverty.
-In numerous cases, Medieros claims that such alleged changes in the causes of poverty will result in one of the types of the feminization of poverty, that is, the relative changes in the poverty levels of women and female-headed households.
+The International Poverty Centre likewise depicts the escalating role that gender discrimination has in determining poverty.
+For instance, an increase of wage discrimination between males and females can also exacerbate poverty among women and men of all types of families.
+This phenomenon highlights the relationship between poverty and sexism against women.

 The concept also served to illustrate the many social and economic factors contributing to women's poverty.

-The term originates in the US, which has greater amount of female poverty than other wealthy countries.
+The term originates in the U.S., which has a higher level of female poverty than other wealthy countries.
 The proportion of female-headed households whose incomes fall below the "poverty line" has been broadly adopted as a measure of women's poverty.
 In many countries, household consumption and expenditure surveys show a high incidence of female-headed households among the "poor," defined as those whose incomes fall below the poverty line.

-There are two assumptions underlying income-based measures of poverty according to Bessell S (2010).
+There are two assumptions underlying income-based measures of poverty according to researcher Sharon Bessell.
 First, there is that tendency to equate income with the ability to control income.
 While women may control earned income, the limits on poor women's financial sovereignty have been well demonstrated.
 An income-based measure may hide the extent and nature of poverty when women earn an income but have no control over those earnings, claims Bessel.
 While the question of who controls income is a delicate matter for women, it is also relevant to the position and well-being of men.
-Societies that place upon individuals a heavy communal, kinship or clan-based obligation may end in both women and men having limited control over individual income.

-Second, is the assumption that income creates equal access and generates equal benefits.
+Societies that place upon individuals a heavy communal, kinship or clan-based obligation may end in both women and men having limited control over their individual incomes.
+Second is the assumption that income creates equal access and generates equal benefits.
 Access to education illustrates the point.
 While lack of financial resources may result in low enrollment or high drop-out rates among poor children, social values around the role of women and the importance of formal education for girls are likely to be more meaningful in demonstrating the difference between male and female enrollment rates.
-Bessel claims.